Estimated reading time: 8 minutes

 - TFSA Contribution – $25/pay

-Long Term Plans – This budget jar is us saving for big life changes (our wedding we just paid for & now saving for a house) – $100/month
+Long-Term Plans – This budget jar is us saving for significant life changes (the wedding we just paid for & now saving for a house) – $100/month.

 - Debt Repayment – $200/month